-The \$5.0 million subordinated promissory note with interest fixed at 6.0% was paid in its entirety on January 13, 2012.
+The Company had outstanding a \$5.0 million subordinated promissory note with interest fixed at 6.0% that was paid in its entirety on January 13, 2012.

 7) Product Warranties

 In the ordinary course of business, the Company warrants its products against defects in design, materials and workmanship typically over periods ranging from twelve to sixty months.
 The Company determines warranty reserves needed by product line based on experience and current facts and circumstances.
 Activity in the warranty accrual is summarized as follows: